initstring/uptux/README.md

 This tool checks for issues on Linux systems that may lead to privilege escalation.
 The core focus in on systemd configuration.

-uptux officially lives on [GitLab](https://gitlab.com/initstring/uptux) and is mirrored to GitHub.
-Please open issues on GitLab.

 This tool is under active development and is still at a very early stage.
 So far it does the following:
 - Basic sudo checks (nothing new and exciting here)